Weekend Raft and Social Event at Audley 2006

 Candia is the biggest town on Crete.

 We landed about 2 o. c. in the morning and went out to the olive groves to sleep until daylight.
-When daylight came we were surprised to see people (Cretians) coming out from the caves round about and getting ready for the days work.
+When daylight came we were surprised to see people (Cretians) coming out from the caves round about

 Just before six I heard a plane over and when it came into sight was surprised to see it was a flying pencil Dc 17?